Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 The Short Version: Many Muslim singles are finding that the contemporary dating landscape can pose a number of unique challenges.
 Level of religiosity, sect, family background, and ethnicity, among other factors, are sometimes top of mind when seeking a compatible partner.
-As a result, more than 300,000 Muslims have turned to muzmatch for help.
+As a result, more than 300,000 Muslims have turned to muzz (formerly known as muzmatch) for help.
 The free dating app’s two main search features, Discover and Explore, are effective tools for singles to find and bond with others who share their Islamic values and beliefs.
 It’s a completely private, community-rated, and secure platform where thousands of modern Muslims are meeting their soul mates.

-When it comes to dating for Muslims, Shahzad Younas, CEO and Founder of muzmatch, said several unique factors come into play, including religion, family background, and ethnicity, among others.
+When it comes to dating for Muslims, Shahzad Younas, CEO and Founder of muzz, said several unique factors come into play, including religion, family background, and ethnicity, among others.
 There’s a focus on marriage early on, he noted, and casual dating as a concept doesn’t suit most single Muslims.

 “If you speak to Muslim people in the community, in the West especially, there’s a real social problem of young people finding partners,” he said.

 Muslim parents discourage casual dating, but, at the same time, they put pressure on their children to get married, Shahzad told us, making young people feel torn between these scenarios.

 When Shahzad identified this dissonance and began looking at what resources were out there, he realized all the existing dating services were incredibly expensive, old-fashioned, awkward, and provided an overall unpleasant user experience.
 Nothing really worked for modern Muslims looking for a partner, so he decided to create a solution and launched muzz in April 2015.